Takuya Shimamura

-Takuya Shimamura (島村 拓弥, Shimamura Takuya) is a Japanese football player for Albirex Niigata, on loan from Kashiwa Reysol.
+Takuya Shimamura (島村 拓弥, Shimamura Takuya) is a Japanese football player for Yokohama FC, on loan from Kashiwa Reysol.

 Career

 After being raised by Kyoto Sanga youth ranks, Shimamura was promoted to the top team in November 2016; after one season, he was loaned to FC Gifu.
 On 12 February 2019, Brazilian club Londrina announced, that they had loaned Shimamura and his teammate Kota Ogino.
 During his time at Londrina, Shimamura didn't play any games for the first team but mostly for the U19s.

 On 29 January 2020, Shimamura joined Cerezo Osaka on loan.